 Conngressman: We need to get government out of government!

-Bullwinkle is this trope.
-Another example when he enters an elevator that says "out of order" only that he falls in the empty shaft, but happened to contain the hidden stash of counterfeit boxtops.
+Another Bullwinkle example when he enters an elevator that says "out of order" only to fall in the empty shaft, but happened to contain the hidden stash of counterfeit boxtops.

 Also in "Missouri Mish Mash", Bullwinkle is taken in by Boris and the Hatfuls to be brainwashed, but they can't do it because "not enough brain to wash".